dmlc/dmlc.github.io/_posts/2017-10-11-rnn-bucket-mxnet-R.md

 Define the architecture
 -----------------------

 Below are the graph representations of a seq-to-one architecture with LSTM cells.
-Note that input data is of shape `seq.length X batch.size` while the RNN operator requires input of of shape `hidden.features X batch.size X seq.length`, requiring to swap axis.
+Note that input data is of shape `seq.length X batch.size` while the RNN operator requires input of shape `hidden.features X batch.size X seq.length`, requiring to swap axis.

 For bucketing, a list of symbols is defined, one for each bucket length.
 During training, at each batch the appropriate symbol is bound according to the bucketID provided by the iterator.